TKLinux966/Pysomware/README.md

 ```
 This script is for encrypting all files on your target machine.
 ```

-### Disclaimer
-This is for educational purposes only.
-I'm not responsible for any trouble you cause with this malware.<br />
-Bitcoin address comes from here (https://bitflyer.com/en-jp/s/glossary/address)<br />
-Do NOT send bitcoin to this address.

 ## Before you try
 I made this ransomware to learn how ransomwares work.
 So this ransomware may not be evil and great compared to real ransomwares in the wild.<br />